fusioncharts/dev_centre_docs/fusiongrid/fusiongrid-whats-new.md

 ## Export Data

-If you ever need to export your grids, with FusionGrid you can download your grids to CSV, JSON, or XLS formats.
+If you ever need to export your grids, with FusionGrid you can download your grids to 'CSV', 'JSON', or 'XLS' formats.
 Either export the entirity of the grid, or select to export with the 'view' property to only get the data present on the current grid view.
 Also, you can choose the 'skipColumnHeader' or 'skipColumnHeaderGroups' properties when exporting your grid.

 [demo]

 ## Integration components

-[description]
+FusionGrid version 1.0 allows you to render your grids across different libraries and frameworks such as; Angular, React, and Vue.

 [demo]